 Section Previous Policy Proposed Policy Required Change Impact 4-II.B.
-ORGANIZATI ON OF THE WAITING LIST The waiting list will contain the following information for each applicant listed: Name and social security number (if applicable) of head of household Unit size required (number of family members) Amount and source of annual income Accessibility requirement, if any Date and time of application or application number Household type (family, elderly, disabled) Admission preference, if any Race and ethnicity of the head of household The specific site(s) selected (only if PHA offers site-based waiting lists) The waiting list will contain the following information for each applicant listed: Name and social security number (if applicable) of head of household Unit size required (number of family members) Amount and source of annual income Accessibility requirement, if any Random selection number Household type (family, elderly, disabled) Admission preference, if any Race and ethnicity of the head of household The specific site(s) selected (only if PHA offers site-based waiting lists) No Reflects that the head of household is not required to be a citizen or eligible noncitizen.
+ORGANIZATI ON OF THE WAITING LIST following information for each The waiting list will contain the following information for each applicant listed: Name and social security number (if applicable) of head of household Unit size required (number of family members) Amount and source of annual income Accessibility requirement, if any Random selection number Household type (family, elderly, disabled) Admission preference, if any Race and ethnicity of the head of household The specific site(s) selected (only if PHA offers site-based waiting lists) No Reflects that the head of household is not required to be a citizen or eligible noncitizen.
 Includes the shift to a random selection method for ordering the wait list.

 Section Previous Policy Proposed Policy Required Change Impact 4-II.E.
 REPORTING CHANGES IN FAMILY CIRCUMSTA NCES While the family is on the waiting list, the family must inform the PHA, within 14 calendar days, of changes in family size or composition, preference status, or contact information, including current residence, mailing address, and phone number.
 The changes must be submitted in writing, via telephone, in person, or by email, and a note added to the applicant's file.
 Changes in an applicant's circumstances while on the waiting list may affect the family's qualification for a particular bedroom size or entitlement to a preference.
-When an applicant reports a change that affects their placement on the waiting list, the waiting list will be updated accordingly.
-While the family is on the waiting list, the family must inform the PHA, as soon as possible, of changes in preference status, or contact information, including current residence, mailing address, and phone number.
+When an applicant reports a change that affects their placement on the waiting list, the waiting list will be updated While the family is on the waiting list, the family must inform the PHA, as soon as possible, of changes in preference status, or contact information, including current residence, mailing address, and phone number.
 The changes must be submitted in writing, via telephone, in person, or by email, and a note added to the applicant's file.
 Deleted paragraph No An applicant's position on the wait list will only be reassessed when they come to the top of the wait list.
 4-II.F.
-UPDATING THE WAITING LIST The waiting list will be updated as needed to ensure that all applicant information is current and timely.
+UPDATING THE WAITING LIST accordingly.
+The waiting list will be updated as needed to ensure that all applicant information is current and timely.
 To update the waiting list, the PHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify The waiting list will be updated as needed to ensure that all applicant information is current and timely.
 To update the waiting list, the PHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
 This update request will be sent to the last address that the PHA has on record for the family.
 The update request will provide a deadline by No Extends the deadline to respond for households that have been waiting a long time for housing.
 Mail delays or not residing at their mailing address may disadvantage some households in response times.